Suspending execution with breakpoints

 stopped at the breakpoint.

-You can use the optional d
+You can use the optional d parameter to define

 a breakpoint that is initially disabled.
 While a breakpoint is disabled,